 Is PR for B2B startups really necessary?
-While you may think that you have the stand-out ideas and product to ensure startup stardom, let's consider a couple facts...
-Every year, around 100 million startups are launched throughout the world.
+While you may think that you have the stand-out ideas and product to ensure startup stardom, let's consider a couple facts ....
+Every year, around 100 million startups are launched worldwide.
 Of that number, it is estimated that a little over 50% fail in the first four years.

 Does this mean that failure is inevitable?
 Hardly!

 Sometimes all it takes is knowing the right PR strategies for startups to get your business the exposure to catapult you to success.

 Why B2B PR for Startups Is So Important

 PR has made a big difference for many budding businesses.
 Consider just a few ways that you can use PR to help your startup inch ahead of the pack.

 Enhance your credibility.
 Reputation is an important component of success for any startup.
 PR helps you to create the kind of insightful content and media exposure that earn you a reputation as an industry expert.